 Goals of Behavioural Optometry

-We will provide an in-depth examination of visual abilities, including a comprehensive eye health examination which incorporates examining your child’s focusing skills, eye teaming (the ability to use both eyes together) and eye movement control.
-There will also be assessments on a person’s spatial judgment (knowing where things are in space) and the ability to process visual information (understanding what you see), as well as assessment of auditory processing.
+We provide an in-depth examination of visual abilities, including a comprehensive eye health examination which incorporates examining your child’s focusing skills, eye teaming (the ability to use both eyes together) and eye movement control.
+There will also be assessments on spatial judgment (knowing where things are in space) and the ability to process visual information (understanding what you see), as well as assessment of auditory processing.

 Who may benefit from Behavioural Optometry?